Evaluating Hypothesis Tests

 This module contains the SimulationRunner class, which executes a scenario

 by combining a DGP and a test.
-It handles data generation, estimation, testing,
+It handles data generation, testing,

 and result collection.